St Mary's Hospital and Chapel

 St Mary's Garden

-To complete the recent refurbishment works, work commenced in the summer of 2005 to completely redesign the main Hospital garden to enhance the south view of the medieval building.
+Work commenced in the summer of 2005 to completely redesign the main Hospital garden to enhance the south view of the medieval building.
 Ground levels were reduced and new planting borders constructed.
 The new garden was formally opened by HRH Princess Alexandra on 16th May 2006 and continues to mature and be enjoyed by all the residents at St Mary's.